Pyleks/Milestone-Project-3/README.md

 - Follows all the same rules as creating new recipe.
 - Attempting to remove any fields, block it from updating
 - Once user click update, it cleans the rating.

+### URL Injection (Security)
+Just because certain buttons, or icons are not displaying don't mean we can't preform certain malicious actions like deleting content made by other users, this section will attempt to preform different URL injections to see if we can by pass security.

+#### Add recipe without being logged in.
+- Upon using "https://the-happy-bun.herokuapp.com/add_pastry" I attempt adding pastry without using login credentials.
+This redirect the visitor to login window

+#### Delete recipe without being logged in.
+- Upon using "http://the-happy-bun.herokuapp.com/delete_recipe/5ea599ad92cf716f6bd77557" I attempted to delete a pastry without being logged in.
+This redirected the visitor to login window

+#### Update recipe without being logged in.
+- Upon using "http://the-happy-bun.herokuapp.com/edit_recipe/5ea599ad92cf716f6bd77557" I attempt to access update pastry without being logged in.
+This redirected the visitor to login window.

+#### Delete user without being logged in.
+- Upon using "http://the-happy-bun.herokuapp.com/delete_user/5ea59229470f17c99fd02da0" I attempt to delete a user without being logged in.
+This redirect the visitor to login window.

+#### Delete recipe to another user while logged in.
+- Upon using "http://the-happy-bun.herokuapp.com/delete_recipe/5ea599ad92cf716f6bd77557" I attempted to delete a recipe made by someone else
+This redirected the user to not found URL (BUG need to make a 404 window)

+#### Update recipe to another user while logged in.
+- Upon using "http://the-happy-bun.herokuapp.com/edit_recipe/5ea70117dbca44bff3063847" I attempted to update someone else recipe.
+This redirected the user to main page(BUG, should come with a 404 window)

+#### Delete user without being logged in.
+- Upon using "http://the-happy-bun.herokuapp.com/delete_user/5ea59229470f17c99fd02da0" I attempted to delete a user without being administrator and successfully deleted the administrator of the page, (BUG)